muneer509/Terraform_README.md/README.md

 **Dynamic blocks**
 In Terraform, a dynamic block is used to dynamically generate nested blocks within a resource, based on a variable or other input data.
 This is especially helpful when you don’t know how many nested blocks you need ahead of time or want to reduce repetition in your configuration.

+**What is a dynamic block?**
+Terraform resources often include nested blocks (like ingress, egress, tag, etc.).
+When the number or structure of those blocks is not static, you can use a dynamic block to loop through a list or map and generate them.